How to make sure your dog stays hydrated

 - Weakness and/or collapse: These concerning symptoms are also worth evaluating as soon as possible.

-How to keep your dog well hydrated on a daily basis
+How to keep your dog well hydrated

 The good news is that healthy dogs typically drink enough on their own, Dr. Gale says.
 Do you have an active, alert dog with no other symptoms?
 Then you’ve probably got a hydrated dog.
 It’s also worth noting that dogs who eat wet food may drink less than dogs who eat kibble, according to Dr. Gale.